HectorHW/filetrack/README.md

 # Ok::<(), std::io::Error>(())
 ```

+* `InodeAwareReader` that allows working with rotated logs and maintating persistent offset inside them.
+Scheme of persistence is to be
+implemented by user.

-* `TrackedReader` that allows to read logs or any other content from rotated files with offset persisted across restarts
+* `TrackedReader` that allows to read logs or any other content from rotated files with offset persisted across restarts inside a file
+in case you want a ready-to-use structure.

 ```rust no_run
 // running this program multiple times will output next line on each execution